Categories

 No topics found!

 Programming OTP memory is disabled by default in winIDEA.
-It can be enabled through Hardware menu / Options / Programming dialog.
+It can be enabled through the Hardware / Options / Programming dialog.
 More information in How to write to the OTP memory?

 2. Verify that programming on this address succeeded and also that the value is correct (endianness,...).

-3. Revert this modified part of the non-OTP NVM back to its previous state.
+3. Revert this modified part of the non-OTP NVM to its previous state.

-4. Perform write to the desired OTP part of the NVM through read access port address.
+4. Perform write to the desired OTP part of the NVM through the read access port address.

-5. Verify that desired OTP value is programmed there.
+5. Verify that the desired OTP value is programmed there.

 Carefully go through all related MCU and tools documentation first.
-Programming OTP memory with wrong values or in a wrong way can render the device unusable!
+Programming OTP memory with wrong values or in the wrong way can render the device unusable!

-Read also this winIDEA Help page to get some insight into how similar OTP programming of the Power Architecture MCUs is done best with iSYSTEM tools.
+• Programming the OTP memory - winIDEA Help (insight into how similar OTP programming of the Power Architecture MCUs is done best with BlueBox tools)

 Was this answer helpful?